MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

 23. In the MOD Administrator's **Inbox**, perform the following checks:  <br/>

        - Verify that you received the first email that Holly sent that contained the Subject line "**Test email with an unblocked URL**".
-This email showed that the email system is working, and that an email with an unblocked URL could successfully be sent.
+This email showed that the email system is working, and that an email with an unblocked URL could successfully be sent and not be blocked by Safe Links since it isn't malicious.

       - Next, verify that Holly's email with the Subject line "**Free stuff for Adatum users**" never arrived in the MOD Administrator's Inbox.
 Since you already verified from Holly's Sent Items folder that the email was sent, the fact that it never arrived verifies that the email was blocked due to the blocked URL.